 “It is important to remember that these products are advertised to make accurate rate and timing decisions, not to increase yield,” Carlson says.
 “It is unclear whether yield obtained when these products were used are a result of accurate recommendations or whether they have simply taken advantage of the natural variability of nitrogen responsiveness.
 Understanding existing research and data is imperative if one is to determine whether their investment in a N advisory technology paid for itself.”

-During a classroom session at the 2020 National Strip-Tillage Conference, Aug.
-6-7 in Omaha, Neb., Carlson will review the research and key findings including practical take home messages with respect to how best use and evaluate the performance of N advisory tools.
+During a virtual classroom session at the 2020 National Strip-Tillage Conference, Aug.
+6-8, Carlson will review the research and key findings including practical take home messages with respect to how best use and evaluate the performance of N advisory tools.

-The 7th annual National Strip-Tillage Conference will be held at the Embassy Suites by Hilton Omaha LaVista Hotel & Conference Center and feature 2 days of strip-till education through an array of thought-provoking general sessions, strategy-packed strip-till classrooms and highly collaborative strip-till roundtable discussions.
+The 7th annual National Strip-Tillage Conference will be held virtually and feature 3 days of strip-till education through an array of thought-provoking general sessions, strategy-packed strip-till classrooms and highly collaborative strip-till roundtable discussions.